 - Roll marble-sized balls (about half an inch round) from the icing-sugar dough and place them on a piece of baking parchment on the microwave turntable (image 1 above).
 Space them well apart as these meringues spread as they bake.

 - Cook for 30 seconds on full power, then cook for another 30 seconds, still on full power.
 The exact timing will depend on the wattage of your microwave.
-Mine is 900 watts and 2 30-second bursts was perfect.
-Do be careful though – if you let them cook for too long they will turn brown and taste burnt.
+Mine is 900 watts and 2 30-second bursts were perfect.
+Do be careful though - if you let them cook for too long they will turn brown and taste burnt.

 - Remove from the microwave and allow to cool.